JRDNVI/YE-Automation/README.md

 ---

 ## Overview
-The **Oakpark Yields & Efficiency Automation System** is a fully automated data ingestion and reporting framework designed to consolidate weekly supervisor production sheets into centralised Excel master workbooks.
+The **Oakpark Yields & Efficiency Automation System** is a fully automated data ingestion and reporting framework designed to consolidate daily supervisor production sheets into centralised Excel master workbooks.

 It minimises manual data entry, ensures data consistency, and produces automated KPI dashboards, logs, and variance reports for operational visibility.